 Office within Listed Building

-The office occupies a prominent corner plot on Hampstead High Street and the busy Perrins Court.
+The office occupies a prominent corner plot on Hampstead High Street and the busy Perrins Court in the London Borough of Camden.
 Originally built in the 18th century, part of the original brickwork remains intact to this day on the return to Perrins Court, alongside an early 19th century doorway.
 The building was completely gutted by fire in the 1960s and was rebuilt as a concrete structure behind a neo-Georgian facade, receiving its grade II listed status shortly afterwards in 1974.

 Change of Use Responding to Changing Nature of the High Street